openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

-* If a regular DNS name in the lookup matches with a `DNSNameResolver` CR corresponding to a regular DNS name, then the `.status` of the `DNSNameResolver` CR will be updated with the DNS name and the corresponding current IP addresses along with the TTL and the current time as the last lookup time.
+* If a regular DNS name in the lookup matches with a `DNSNameResolver` CR corresponding to a regular DNS name, then the `.status` of the `DNSNameResolver` CR will be updated with the DNS name and the corresponding current IP addresses along with the TTL and the current time as the last lookup time for each IP address.
-* If a regular DNS name in the lookup matches with a `DNSNameResolver` CR corresponding to a wildcard DNS name, then the `.status` of the `DNSNameResolver` CR will be updated, if the IP addresses received in the response doesn't match with the IP addresses and the next lookup time corresponding to the wildcard DNS name.
-Otherwise, the plugin will update the `.status` with the regular DNS name and the corresponding current IP addresses along with the TTL and the next lookup time based on the TTL.
+* If a regular DNS name in the lookup matches with a `DNSNameResolver` CR corresponding to a wildcard DNS name, then the `.status` of the `DNSNameResolver` CR will not be updated, if the set of IP addresses received in the response is a subset of the wildcard DNS name's associated
+IP addresses and the corresponding next lookup times of each IP address match.
+Otherwise, the plugin will update the `.status` with the regular
+DNS name and the corresponding current IP addresses along with the TTL and the current time as the last lookup time for each IP address.
-* If the DNS lookup is for a wildcard DNS name and it matches with the `DNSNameResolver` CR corresponding to the wildcard DNS name, then the `ocp_dnsnameresolver` plugin will update the `.status` of the corresponding `DNSNameResolver` CR with the wildcard DNS name and the corresponding current IP addresses along with the TTL and the current lookup time as the last lookup time.
-If the wildcard DNS name's corresponding IP addresses and next lookup time (TTL + last lookup time) matches that of any other regular DNS name, added to the `.status` of the `DNSNameResolver` CR, then the details of the regular DNS name will be removed.
+* If the DNS lookup is for a wildcard DNS name and it matches with the `DNSNameResolver` CR corresponding to the wildcard DNS name, then the `ocp_dnsnameresolver` plugin will update the `.status` of the corresponding `DNSNameResolver` CR with the wildcard DNS name and the corresponding current IP addresses along with the TTL and the current time as the last lookup time for each IP address.
+* If the set of associated IP addresses of any other regular DNS name is a subset of the wildcard DNS name's associated IP addresses and the corresponding next lookup time (TTL + last lookup time) of each IP address match, then the details of the regular DNS name will be removed.
-* However, the updates will take place if there is a change in the next lookup time (TTL + last lookup time) for the DNS name or if the next lookup time is same for the DNS name, but the current IP addresses are different from the existing IP addresses.
-For the latter, the current
+* However, the updates will take place if there is a change in the next lookup time (TTL + last lookup time) for the existing IP addresses or if the current IP addresses are different from the existing IP addresses.
+For the latter, the current IP addresses are added to the existing
-IP addresses are added to the existing IP addresses of the DNS name.
+IP addresses of the DNS name.
 This will take care of the scenario where different CoreDNS pods get different subsets of the IP addresses in the response to the DNS lookup of the same DNS name.
-The next time to lookup will be same for them though the IP addresses may differ due to upstream DNS load balancing.
 * Additionally, the exact matching of the next lookup time may never be successful.
-If the existing next lookup time of a DNS name lies within a threshold value (say 5 seconds) of the current lookup time, specifically lies in the range defined by `[current lookup time - threshold duration, current lookup time + threshold duration]`, then they are considered as same.
+If the existing next lookup time of a DNS name lies within a threshold value (say 1 second) of the new lookup time, specifically lies in the range defined by `[new lookup time - threshold duration, new lookup time + threshold duration]`, then they are considered as same.
 * The `Degraded` condition of the DNS name will be set to `false` along with the success reason and message.
+The `resolutionFailures` field for the DNS name will be set to 0.

 ##### DNS lookup failure